jimhigson/oboe.js/writing/main/3_Background.md

 Common patterns for connecting to REST services
 -----------------------------------------------

-For REST resources received by languages such as Javascript or Clojure with a loosely-typed representation of objects as generic key-value pairs, the output from the parser resembles the language's built-in types closely enough that it is acceptable to use it directly.
+For languages such as Javascript or Clojure with a loosely-typed representation of objects as generic key-value pairs, when a JSON REST resource is received, the output from the parser resembles the normal object types closely enough that it is acceptable to use it directly throughout the program.
+For XML this is not the case and some marshaling is required.
+In more
+strongly typed OO languages such as Java or C\#, JSON's relatively freeform, classless objects are less convenient.
+For the example JSON from [the previous section](#jsonxml2) to be smoothly consumed, instantiating instances of a domain model Person class with methods such as `getName()` and `getTown()` would be preferable, representing the remote resource's objects no differently than if they had originated locally.
+Automatic marshaling

-Marshaling provides two-way mapping between a domain model and its serialisation, either completely automatically or based on a declarative specification.
-To handle a fetched rest response it is common to automatically demarshal it so that can application may make use of the response from inside its own model, no differently from if the remote resource's objects had originated locally.
+generalises this process by providing a two-way mapping between the domain model and its serialisation, either completely automatically or based on a declarative specification.
+It is common in strongly typed languages for the REST client to automatically demarshal as part of receiving a fetched rest response.
 From the programmer's vantage it is as if the domain objects themselves had been fetched.
-Another common design pattern, intended to give a degree of isolation between concerns, is to demarshal automatically only so far as Data Transfer Objects (DTOs), instances of classes which implement no logic other than storage, and from these DTOs programmatically instantiate the domain model objects.
+Adding an additional layer, another common design pattern intended to give a degree of isolation between remote resources and the local domain model is to demarshal automatically only so far as *Data Transfer Objects* (DTOs).
+DTOs are instances of classes which implement no logic other than storage, and from these DTOs the domain model objects may be programmatically instantiated.
+DTOs are more necessary when using XML.
+For reading JSON resources we might say that the JSON objects *are* the DTOs.

-![*Degrees of automatic marshaling*.
-From marshaling directly to domain objects, DTOs, using parser output as a DTO, or using objects directly.
-Distinguish work done by library vs application programmer's domain](images/placeholder.png)

-Ultimately the degree of marshaling that is used changes only the level of abstraction of the resource that the REST client library hands over to the application developer.
+The degree of marshaling that is used changes only the level of abstraction of the resource that the REST client library hands over to the application developer.
 Regardless of the exact form of the response model, the developer will usually programmatically extract one or more parts from it via calls in the programming language itself.
 For example, on receiving a resource de-marshaled to domain objects, a Java developer will inspect it by calling a series of getters in order to narrow down to the interesting parts.
 This is not to say that the whole of the message might not in some way be interesting, only that by using it certain parts will need to be identified as distinct areas of concern.

 ~~~~ {.java}
 // An example programmatic approach to a domain model interrogation